sonam-git/Code-Quiz/README.md

 # Code-Quiz
-The main purpose of this project is to tackle the challange to create using the javaScript skills and knowledge you learned from the class.
+The main purpose of this project is to tackle the challange to create the quiz application using the javaScript skills and knowledge you learned from the class.
 # Description
 This project invites you to build a timed coding quiz with multiple-choice questions.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean, polished, and responsive user interface.